How Long Do MMA Fights Last? | Easily Explained

-In this page we'll go over how long MMA fights last, how to know when it is 3 rounds vs 5 rounds, and how it has changed through the course of history.
+In this page, we'll go over how long MMA fights last, how to know when it is a 3 round fight vs a 5 round fight, and how it has changed through the course of history.

 Table of Contents